 You will be seen regularly by your cancer specialist or GP, and treatment will be advised if you develop symptoms.
 It may be some time before this happens, and some people may never need any treatment.

-After treatment, many people have a period of time with no signs of active disease, which is known as remission.
+After treatment, many people have a period of time with no signs of active disease known as remission.
 If the lymphoma comes back, it can be treated again.
 This can give another period of remission and the lymphoma can often be controlled in this way for many years.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
-It is an important treatment for small lymphocytic leukaemia and can often get the lymphoma into remission.
+It is an important treatment for small lymphocytic lymphoma and can often get it into remission.

-Cyclophosphamide and fludarabine can be given on their own or in combination (as FC).
+Fludarabine and cyclophosphamide can be given on their own, but are usually given together (as FC).
 They can be given as tablets or as an injection into a vein.
-Sometimes the monoclonal antibody rituximab is given with fludarabine and cyclophosphamide.
-This is called FCR chemotherapy.
+A monoclonal antibody called rituximab may be given in combination with FC chemotherapy.
+This is called FCR or RFC treatment.

-Bendamustine is sometimes used.
+Bendamustine is sometimes used to treat SLL.
 It’s given as a drip into a vein (intravenously).

-Rituximab is a monoclonal antibody used to treat small lymphocytic lymphoma.
-It's given as a drip into a vein (intravenous infusion).
+Rituximab destroys B-cells.
+A nurse gives it as a drip into a vein (intravenous infusion).
 It is usually given with fludarabine and cyclophosphamide (as FCR).

 Some people have some of their own stem cells collected and stored.
-This allows them to have higher doses of chemotherapy to destroy the lymphoma cells.
+This allows them to have higher doses of chemotherapy.
 After the chemotherapy, their stem cells are returned by a drip (like a blood transfusion) to help their blood cells recover from the effects of chemotherapy.
-This is called high-dose treatment with stem cell support.
+This is called high-dose chemotherapy with stem cell support.

 Some people may have treatment using stem cells from another person (a donor).
 This is called a donor (allogeneic) stem cell transplant.

-It may be used as a first treatment if the lymphoma cells are contained in one or two groups of lymph nodes in the same part of the body (stage 1).
+It may be used as a first treatment if the abnormal B-cells are contained in one or two groups of lymph nodes in the same part of the body (stage 1).
 In some people, this may cure the SLL.

 Radiotherapy can also be used to treat lymphoma that has come back in one area of lymph nodes.

-You may be asked to take part in a clinical trial.
-Your doctor will discuss the treatment with you so that you have a full understanding of the trial and what it involves.
-You may decide not to take part, or to withdraw from a trial at any stage.
+You may be invited to take part in a clinical trial.
+Your doctor will discuss the treatment with you so you have a full understanding of the trial and what it involves.
+You may decide not to take part or to withdraw from a trial at any stage.
 You will still receive the best standard treatment available.